R3Conclave/conclave-core-sdk/docs/docs/index.md

    world sample to see how it's used.

-1. :jigsaw: **New feature!** To complement the host web server, we've also introduced a client library to make it super easy to write an web-based enclave client.
-Add `conclave-web-client` as a dependency to your client module and use make use of the new `WebEnclaveTransport` class in conjunction with the new `EnclaveClient`.
+1. :jigsaw: **New feature!** To complement the host web server, we've also introduced a client library to make it super easy to write a web-based enclave client.
+Add `conclave-web-client` as a dependency to your client module and make use of the new [`WebEnclaveTransport`](api/-conclave/com.r3.conclave.client.web/-web-enclave-transport/index.html) class in conjunction with the new [`EnclaveClient`](api/-conclave/com.r3.conclave.client/-enclave-client/index.html).

 1. :jigsaw: **New feature!** `EnclaveClient` is a new API in `conclave-client` which greatly simplies your client code and handles all of the complexities when communicating with an enclave.
 It is agnositic to the transport